phan228/unofficial-knowledge/README.md

 **Question that failed:**

+What do students say about class sizes in the engineering school?

 **What the system returned:**

+I don't have enough information on that.

 **Root cause (tied to a specific pipeline stage):**

+The retrieval corpus does not contain an explicit source that discusses engineering class sizes in enough detail.
+The retriever returned broad GWU review and engineering-page chunks, but they did not include a direct answer, so the generation layer correctly abstained instead of guessing.
+This is a retrieval coverage issue, not a model hallucination issue.

 **What you would change to fix it:**

+Add a more targeted source that discusses engineering course sizes directly, or collect a better engineering forum/review page.
+I would also consider a small query router or reranker for questions about class size, because that wording should favor documents that mention section size, lecture size, or professor access.
 ---

 ## Spec Reflection